multiplex55/Nim_Learning/README.md

 - **Guided source code** – Start from the minimal entry point in [`src/nim_learning.nim`](src/nim_learning.nim) and branch into progressively richer examples under [`examples/`](examples).
 Each snippet highlights a different language feature while remaining small enough to understand in one sitting.
 - **Curated build tasks** – Custom Nimble tasks wrap commonly used compiler configurations so you can focus on learning rather than memorising flag combinations.
 - **Cross-language experiments** – Selected modules demonstrate how Nim interfaces with C and C++, as well as how its metaprogramming facilities reduce boilerplate.
-- **Windows GUI demo** – A wNim-based sample shows how Nim applications can present native user interfaces.
+- **Cross-platform GUI demo** – A nimx-based sample highlights how Nim code can drive modern interfaces on Windows, macOS, and Linux.

 For a deeper explanation of the showcased concepts and direct references to the relevant procedures, see the [Nim feature notes](docs/nim-feature-notes.md).